An energy performance certificate (EPC) is a key part of meeting your legal responsibilities as a landlord.

 An energy performance certificate shows how energy efficient a property is.
 The property is given a rating from A (most efficient) to G (least efficient).
 Properties with better ratings can be expected to have lower energy bills and smaller environmental footprint.
 The EPC also includes a list of recommendations on how to improve the property’s EPC rating.

 At the top of an EPC is a chart, like the one above, that shows both the current energy efficiency rating and the rating that could be achieved if the recommendations are implemented.

 Prospective tenants can view this information and compare the relative running costs and environmental impact of rental properties.

 When do I need an EPC?

 An EPC needs to be available to prospective tenants as soon as you begin marketing the property to rent.
-Landlords should make sure that the marketing advertising your property for rent includes the building’s EPC rating.
+Landlords and letting agents should ensure that the marketing advertising the property includes the building’s EPC rating.

 How do I get an EPC?